equanimittyy/stephennguyens.github.io/README.md

 [GitHub](https://github.com/equanimittyy/mobydick)

 This was an exercise aimed to improve my Python skills and commit to an ETL/ELT project that involved the collection of data, data cleaning and a bit of visualisations.
-I used Python and the BeautifulSoup library to scrape an online website, then used Python to transform data into a usable format.
-Data was processed and loaded into PowerBI to provide a breakdown of what the most frequent words used per chapter were etc.

 ### Australian Weather Analytics
 [GitHub](https://github.com/equanimittyy/weatherau)

 This was a personal project aimed to improve my familiarity with visualisation tools, more specifically PowerBI.
-A dataset was drawn from Kaggle and imported into PowerBI for visualisation.
-Goals were created in order to obtain different statistical measures that might prove interesting, and to challenge my ability to build dashboards.
-The project can be found [here](https://github.com/equanimittyy/weatherau) along with notes detailing the analysis, limitations and reflections.